Table of contents

 Vaccination was an issue I was keen to get stuck into.
 A lifetime of experience had shown me the need to listen to the experts and follow the science.
 Together with other activists across Australia and all public health authorities, I put the pro-vaccination position at every opportunity.

 I had always been passionate about vaccination to control disease and suffering.
-I had met many people who were in a wheelchair like myself, but would have remained able-bodied, if only they had received the polio vaccine.
+Through my involvement with spinal cord injury, I had met many people who were in a wheelchair, but would have remained able-bodied, if only they had access to the polio vaccine.

 The fact many of the anti-vaxxers had aligned with the far-right made the battle even more appealing.
 I took every opportunity to give them a jab.
 However, I remained a passionate supporter of freedom of speech, including the right to protest and criticise government.
 Once you start ‘silencing people’ you really are on a dangerous path to authoritarianism.